-Montenegro: Gov plans to boost construction of gas infrastructure20.
-February 2015. / SEE Energy News
+Montenegro: Gov plans to boost construction of gas infrastructure, SEE Energy News

 Montenegro can achieve multiple benefits stemming from the development of the Trans-Anatolian (TANAP) and Trans-Adriatic (TAP) pipeline projects commented the Minister of Economy, Vladimir Kavaric.